 When you submit the form, the Office of Financial Aid will modify your cost of attendance and loans to reflect the tuition charges that you will be incurring as you pursue dual degrees.

 Since financial aid typically disburses on the semester schedule for all dual degree students, you may receive a credit refund in one term that you need to use to cover charges in a future term.

 If you would like help budgeting for your dual degree program, we recommend that you set up an appointment with the Office of Financial Management.

 Denver Law Scholarships

-If you have a scholarship from Denver Law, you are eligible to have the scholarship renewed for 6 semesters if you are a day student, 8 semesters if you are an evening student, or for up to 82 credits if you have a full-tuition scholarship, provided that you meet all other eligibility requirements.
+If you have a scholarship from Denver Law, you are eligible to have the scholarship renewed for 6 semesters if you are a full-time student, 8 semesters if you are a part-time student, or for up to 80 credits if you have a full-tuition scholarship, provided that you meet all other eligibility requirements.

 We recommend that you meet with the Office of Financial Management to make sure that you are maximizing your scholarship, especially if you will be taking a reduced course load in one or more semesters.

 In rare circumstances, students may appeal, in writing, to the Scholarship Committee to have their scholarship eligibility extended beyond the 6 or 8 semester limit.